Poly-1: Decline

 The Poly-1 cost up to several thousand dollars per unit, and aggressive undercutting from Apple Computer further weakened the Poly-1's place in the market.
 However, a sizeable consignment was still able to be sold to the Australian Defence Force and a number of local organisations.

 A Poly 2 model with a separate keyboard and monitor, and Poly C designed for the Chinese market were produced, but in much smaller numbers.
 Plans to sell to China fell through after the Tiananmen Square protests of 1989.
 Additionally, by the late 1980s, the IBM PC was increasingly becoming dominant.

-The Poly-1 was discontinued in 1989, and the following year Progeni was liquidated, after the collapse of DFC New Zealand and the subsequent bailout of the Bank of New Zealand, to which Progeni still owed debts.
+The Poly-1 was discontinued in 1989, and the following year Progeni was liquidated, after the collapse of DFC New Zealand Limited and the subsequent bailout of the Bank of New Zealand, to which Progeni still owed debts.